ittigorn-tra/esp32-aws-iot-boilerplate/README.md

 ```

 # Testing
-Please go to AWS IoT Console and use "MQTT Test Client" to publish a message to the topic you specified in your `secret_configs.py` file.
+Run `demo.py` file. then go to AWS IoT Console and use "MQTT Test Client" to publish a message to the topic you specified in your `secret_configs.py` file.

+# Ready to go live?
+Any code in `boot.py` and `main.py` file will run automatically after boot up.
+You can put your code in these files and reboot your device.